The Mysterious Resignation of Vatican Police Commander Giani

 “I was threatened with arrest,” he said, adding that Giani “intimidated me to force me to sign a resignation letter that they had already prepared weeks in advance.”

-Milone also said he suspected that his forced dismissal was linked to the arraignment of Cardinal George Pell, who was then serving as the prefect of the Vatican’s Council for the Economy, on sexual-abuse charges in Australia, as the two events occurred within a week of each other.
+Milone also said he suspected that his forced dismissal was linked to the arraignment of Cardinal George Pell, who was then serving as the prefect of the Vatican’s Secretariat for the Economy, on sexual-abuse charges in Australia, as the two events occurred within a week of each other.
 Both were uncovering extensive evidence of financial mismanagement at the time.

 The Vatican withdrew all charges against Milone last year.